bparanj/crystal/computer/electronics/design/digital-ic.md

 A digital integrated circuit (IC) is a miniaturized electronic circuit fabricated on a single semiconductor chip that processes digital signals.
-Here's a detailed explanation of digital ICs:

 Key characteristics: